SkyRats/skyrats-workplace/README.md

 bash build_ros2_workspace.bash
 ```
-This is the first way to check the installation succeeded.
+This is the first way to check if the installation succeeded.
 In case it doesn't work, look at the **issues section** to solve it.

 ## Simulation